-If you're in need of a fighting Pokémon weakness guide, you're in the right place.
-We've got all the details you need to get the better of a Gallade or beat down a Blaziken, including a list of suggestions of Pokémon best suited to counter a Mega Punch.
-It might not make you popular with the Pokémon world's black belt trainers, but becoming the champion isn't a popularity contest.
+If you need a fighting Pokémon weakness guide, you're in the right place.
+We've got all the details you need to get the better of a Gallade or beat down a Blaziken, including a list of suggestions of Pokémon best suited to counter a Brick Break.
+It might not make you popular with the Pokémon world's martial arts experts, but becoming the best there ever was isn't a popularity contest.

 Here's our fighting Pokémon weakness guide.